-The measurements were made using an electrostatic levitator (Fig. 1)2) which consisted of a chamber evacuated to a $\sim 10^{-5}$ Pa vacuum level before processing was initiated.
-The chamber housed a sample charged by electronic emission and levitated between electrodes via a feedback loop.
-The two disk electrodes were used for the vertical position control whereas four spherical electrodes were dedicated to horizontal control6).
+feedback loop.
+The two disk electrodes were used for the vertical position control whereas four spherical electrodes were dedicated to horizontal control $^{(0)}$.
 The positioning control relied on two sets of orthogonally arranged He-Ne lasers and the associated position detectors.
-The three dimensional sample position information was fed to a computer that generated and sent appropriate x, y, and z position control signals to high voltage amplifiers so that a prefixed sample position can be maintained.
-The lower electrode was surrounded by four coils that generated a rotating magnetic field that was used for rotation control7).
-Specimens were prepared by arc melting into spheroids with diameters of around 2 mm.
+The three dimensional sample position information was fed to a computer that generated and sent appropriate x, y, and z position control signals to high voltage amplifiers so that a prefixed sample position could be maintained.
+The lower electrode was surrounded by four coils that generated a rotating magnetic field that was used for rotation control $^{(7)}$.
+Specimens were prepared by arc melting powder or chunks of materials into spheroids with diameters of around 2 mm.
 The purity of each element is listed in Table-1.

 Three laser beams were used for sample heating (Fig. 1).
-The beam of one CO_2 laser (10.6 μm emission) was sent directly to the sample whereas that from another CO_2 laser was divided into two beams such that the three focused beams in a same plane, separated by 120 degrees, hit the specimen.
+The beam of one CO_2 laser (10.6 μ m emission) was sent directly to the sample whereas that from another CO_2 laser was divided into two beams such that the three focused beams in a same plane, separated by 120 degrees, hit the specimen.
 This configuration provided temperature homogeneity, improved sample position stability, and helped to control sample rotation.

-The radiance temperature was measured with a single-color pyrometer (0.90 μ m, 120 Hz acquisition rate) covering a 900 to 3800 K interval.
-The temperature was calibrated to true temperature using the melting plateau of the sample (Tm = 1191 K for La, 1204 K for Pr, 1294 K for Nd, and 1629 K for Tb).
+The radiance temperature was measured with a single-color pyrometer $(0.90 \, \mu \text{m}, \, 120 \text{Hz}$ acquisition rate) covering a 900 to 3800 K interval.
+The temperature was calibrated to true temperature using the melting plateau of the sample.